AlexisAmd/1Z0-829-preparation/docs/ch1.md

 // the f is considered a syntactical hint for the compiler, not part of the actual value System.out.println(myFloat);  // Output: 1.23 (no 'f' suffix in printed value)
 ```

-- **Reference type** : A reference type refers to an object (an instance of a class).
-Unlike primitive types that hold
-their values in the memory where the variable is allocated, references do not hold the value
-of the object they refer to.
-Instead, a reference “points” to an object by storing the memory

 ### Text blocks

 <img src="images/TextBlocks.png" alt="Text Blocks" width="40%">